ahirebn2/node-todo-cicd/README.md

-## We are going to set up a pipeline for a Django application.
+## We are going to set up a pipeline for a NodeJS application.

 ## Configuring Jenkins